Home Earwigs Earwig in Ear, Symptoms & how to remove

 Symptoms of earwigs in ear

-- Fever of over 103 F for more than a week
+• Fever over 103°F for more than a week

 How to get them out in case they crawl in

-- Use gravity.
-Twist and tilt your head towards the effected side and try to dislodge the earwig from your ear.
+3. Use gravity.
+Tilt your head toward the affected side to try to dislodge the insect.

 Further Reading